nathanielwarner/flightgear-photoscenery/README.md

 You'll need to have an `Orthophotos/` subdirectory in one of your scenery folders, alongside `Terrain/`, `Buildings/`, etc. You could put it in existing custom scenery packages, or keep your orthophotos in a separate package (for example to use them with TerraSync).

 The `Orthophotos/` subdirectory is further split by geographic location to mirror other scenery subdirectories.
 The orthophotos themselves are named after their tile number.
 You can determine the tile number you need by using the [latlontotile.py](latlontotile.py) script.
 For example, to provide photoscenery for tile 991000, you'll provide an orthophoto named `991000.png`.
-This is a normal PNG file, with the image flipped vertically.
+This is a normal PNG file.

+**_Attention: You no longer need to flip the orthophoto vertically._**

 Once you have your orthophotos in place, you're all set!
 You can toggle the photoscenery on and off in the Rendering settings menu in FlightGear.